matrix-org/matrix-spec-proposals/specification/client_server_api.rst

   API call.

 The client then chooses a flow and attempts to complete one of the stages.
-It does this by resubmitting the same request with the the addition of an 'auth' key in the object that it submits.
+It does this by resubmitting the same request with the addition of an 'auth' key in the object that it submits.
 This dictionary contains a ``type`` key whose value is the name of the stage type that the client is attempting to complete.
 It must also contains a ``session`` key with the value of the session key given